Baklava Inspired Apple Pastry

 While the pastry is in the oven with the egg mixture, prepare the honey syrup by stirring together the honey, orange blossom water, and water in a small pot.
 Bring to a boil and simmer for 3-4 minutes, or until a syrup has formed and the mixture has slightly thickened.

 While the pastry is still hot, drizzle the honey syrup over it.
 Be sure to leave some golden brown ruffles untouched by honey, so that they remain extra crispy.
 Allow to cool for at least 15 minutes before serving.
-This dessert is best served warm or at room temperature, and can be stored in the fridge for up to 3 days.
-If storing in the fridge, bring to room temperature before serving, or reheat for 10-15 minutes, covered, at 350°F.
+This dessert is best served warm or at room temperature, and can be stored in the fridge, covered, for up to 3 days.
+Bring to room temperature before serving, or reheat for 10-15 minutes, covered, at 350°F. Best served with vanilla ice cream.